Macquarie Island: Geology

-The island is located on the tectonic plate boundary between the Australian plate to the northwest and the Pacific plate to the southeast.
-It is part of the Macquarie Ridge, a 1600 km long fault zone in the oceanic crust, running southwestwards from New Zealand along the plate boundary.
-The Macquarie Ridge has formed along the plate boundary by movement of the two plates towards each other, leading to uplift along the boundary.
-However, in earlier geologic time the two plates had been moving apart, allowing lava from the earth's mantle to rise to the seafloor, forming basalt.
-The subsequent reversal of the movement of the plates has uplifted the basaltic material from the seafloor along the line of the Macquarie Ridge.
+Macquarie Island is part of the Macquarie Ridge complex and lies on the tectonic plate boundary between the Australian plate and the Pacific plate.
+The rocks on the island were formed through accretion during periods of seafloor spreading on the tectonic ridge.
+Scientists have identified three distinct blocks of rock that compose the island, which have each seen different patterns and directions of shifting and rotation.
+The rocks of the island are believed to have formed roughly 27–30 million years ago during the Oligocene epoch.
+The island also contains a layer of pillow basalts that formed about 10 million years ago.
+It is believed that the island emerged above sea level about 80,000–300,000 years ago.

+Macquarie Island has long been studied by geologists as one of the few ophiolites (exposed sections of oceanic crust) on Earth.
+The majority of the island's visible landscape is composed of pillow basalt formed by underwater lava flows, which is interspersed by oozes dating to the Pliocene epoch.
+The northern third of the island includes areas of pendotite, gabbro, and dolerite.
+Two areas on the eastern side of the island feature dolerite dyke swarms, some of which include areas of exposed gabbro and troctolite.

+While the earliest researchers to study Macquarie Island believed that the island's geography had been shaped by thick glaciers present during the most recent glacial maximum, scientists have questioned the historical presence and extent of glaciers on the island.
+Modern researchers have suggested that tectonic activity, rather than glaciation, has been the dominant factor in shaping the island's geomorphology.
+The geography of Macquarie Island has been shaped by fault activity, and the island continues to rise at a rate estimated at around 0.1–0.5 cm per year.

 The Macquarie ridge lies entirely on the seafloor except for where it rises above sea level at Macquarie Island.
 The island emerged above sea level in recent geologic time - the highest points on the island may have emerged above the sea as recently as 300,000 years ago or less.
 The estimates vary based on the assumed rate of uplift and the changes in sea level over time.
 The island is an example of an ophiolite - a section of Earth's oceanic crust and the underlying upper mantle that has been uplifted and exposed.
 The process has been described as "the island itself seems to have been simply squeezed toward the surface like toothpaste from a tube".
 The unique exposures include excellent examples of pillow basalts without any hint of continental crust contamination and other extrusive rocks.
 The geology of the island has been described as revealing "the best exposed and most isolated pieces of the ocean floor in the world".
 The unique geological exposures were one of the two criteria cited when the island was listed as a UNESCO World Heritage Site in 1997.

-The island lies close to the edge of the submerged continent of Zealandia, but is not regarded as a part of it, because the Macquarie Ridge is oceanic crust rather than continental crust.